nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   and will result in exams of index '1' of students 'John' and 'Faye' being removed from TutorPro.

 Examples:
-* `delete-exam name/John Doe index/1`
-* `delete-exam name/John Doe name/Faye Doe index/1` -this command will remove both students John's and Faye's 1st indexed exam, and will behave similarly to `delete-exam name/John Doe index/1` and `delete-exam name/Faye Doe index/1` being run one after another.
+* `delete-exam name/John Doe index/1` - This command will remove student John's 1st indexed exam.

 :bulb: **Tip:** You can use the `view-exam` command to view the list of exams the student currently has.